nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ## Jumps

-If you want to redirect flow to another title then you can use a jump line.
-Assuming the target title is "another_title" your jump line would be
+If you want to redirect flow to another title, you can use a jump line.
+Assuming the target title is "another_title", your jump line would be:

 ```
 => another_title
 ```

-If you wanted the dialogue manager to jump to that title but then return to this line when it is finished then you can write the goto line as:
+If you wanted the dialogue manager to jump to that title but then return to this line when it is finished, you can write the goto line as:

 ```
 =>< another_title